StackVista/stackstate-docs/configure/telemetry/send_metrics.md

 * **type** - The type of metric.
 Can be `gauge`, `count`, `rate`, `counter` or `raw`.
 * **tags** - Optional.
 A list of key/value tags to associate with the metric.

 The `timestamp` and `value` are used to plot the metric as a time series.
-The `name` and `tags` can be used to define a metric stream in StackState.
+Use the `name` and `tags` to define a metric stream in StackState.

 ## Send metrics to StackState